TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 ## Workflow

-### Step 1: Create question category
+### Step 0 (optional): Create a question category

 The variants of a single question should all go into a dedicated question category.

-Best practice is to create a top-level category for each quiz (`2022-T1-1` in the screenshot), then a subcategory which groups similar questions (e.g., `Normalisierung`), and then the question categories as the third level (e.g., `Hülle und Basis`.)
+Best practice is to create a top-level category for each examination element (e.g., `2022-T1-1` in the screenshot), then a subcategory which groups similar questions (e.g., `Normalisierung`), and then the question categories as the third level (e.g., `Hülle und Basis`.)

+**Note:** Creating question categories via the Moodle UI is optional.
+You can also define question categories via the YAML keyword `category`.
+Category hierachies can be specified by separating categories with a `/`.
+Note that if you specify a `category` for one question, all following questions will be added to the same category unless you specify another `category` for them.

 ![Question categories](assets/question-categories.png)

-### Step 2: Create a YAML document with questions
+### Step 1: Create a YAML document with questions

 Moodle quiz questions are generated from YAML files.
-In a later step, these are converted to Moodle XML and then imported into the question category.
+In a later step, these are converted to Moodle XML and then imported into the Moodle course.

 The format of these YAML file depends on the question type and is described below.